Vulnerabilities#

 The tools selected for the action are not definitive.
 The action can be modified to include other tools or to use different versions of the tools in the future.

 For third-party packages, the PyAnsys Core team has listed a set of excluded advisories so that the action does not fail.
 This is done to avoid false positives and to ensure that the action does not block the CI/CD pipeline unnecessarily.
-You can find the list of excluded advisories in the action’s documentation.
+You can find the list of excluded advisories in the check-vulnerabilities action documentation.

 For potential vulnerabilities in the codebase, repositories can configure Bandit to ignore specific advisories.
 This can be due to the code not being ready yet to be fixed or that the advisory is not relevant to the codebase.
 However, it is important to note that ignoring advisories should be done with caution, and developers should be aware of the potential risks involved.
 Furthermore, repository maintainers should document the reasons for ignoring advisories and ensure that they are regularly reviewed to determine if they can be addressed.